Compression socks for hiking are special socks that are designed to provide a gentle massaging pressure to help your legs and feet while hiking.

 They’re moisture-wicking, quick-drying, and have a no-slip grip so they’ll stay in place while hiking, running, biking, and more.

-These socks have an almost seamless toe to reduce friction that can cause blisters.
-An Achilles strap offers extra protection and cushioning.
+A seamless toe helps to reduce the friction that can cause blisters.
+Nonslip cuffs offer extra protection and cushioning.

 These ultra-light socks are just under knee-high and have a reinforced heel, arch support, and a seamless toe closure to reduce friction.